mmk42/Dotify/README.md

 Click the mini player to go to the single song page.
 Click shuffle to shuffle list of songs.

-The number of plays is initially set to a random number and increases by 1 every time the play button is pressed When the previous button is pressed, a brief notification of “Skipping to previous track” is shown When the next button is pressed, a brief notification of “Skipping to next track” is shown.
+On single song page, the number of plays is initially set to a random number and increases by 1 every time the play button is pressed
+When the previous button is pressed, a brief notification of “Skipping to previous track” is shown When the next button is pressed, a brief notification of “Skipping to next track” is shown.
 Long press the cover photo of the song in order to change the color of the number of plays.